View on GitHub

 .map((x) => transform2(x));

-With fast-iterable, you can do the same operation with the following code:
+With fluent-iterable, you can do the same operation with the following code:

 const result = fluent(list)